aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-segment-security.md

               # The action to take - note that platform support for the redirect action is limited.
               action: <str; "forward" | "drop" | "redirect"; required>

+              # Enable logging - note that platform support is limited.
+              log: <bool>

+              # Take action, regardless of state.
+Should be set to 'true' for MSS-G.
+              stateless: <bool; default=True>

               # When the action is 'redirect', this indicates the IPv4 next hop to redirect to.
               next_hop: <str>